ReinforceTree-PPO/ReinforceTree/README.md

 # ReinforceTree: PPO-Guided Adaptive LoRA Routing for Continual Learning

-This repository contains the official PyTorch implementation of **ReinforceTree**, that enables **PPO-based dynamic routing policy** for continual learning.
-Method details, theoretical analysis, and experimental results are described in the accompanying paper.
+This repository contains a PyTorch implementation of **ReinforceTree**, which introduces a **PPO-based dynamic routing policy** for continual learning.
+Further details are available in the accompanying paper.

 ## Code Structure
 ```